CarletonComputerScienceSociety/website/content/volunteer/_index.md

 We are currently looking for two (2) First Year Representatives!
 To nominate yourself as First Year Representative, please complete the  [Fall 2024 Nomination Form](https://forms.gle/XJU9p1yST5xBG2ni9).

 ### 📋 Coordinator Positions
-We are currently looking for three (3) coordinator roles:
+We are currently looking for two (2) coordinator roles:
-- 🛋️ Lounge Coordinator
 - ❤️ Volunteer Experience Coordinator
 - 👕 Merchandise Coordinator